rd13/jsperf.app/README.md

 ## Development

-This project uses NextJS and is hosted on Vercel with a schemaless database hosted at MongoDB Atlas.
+This project uses NextJS / MongoDB.
 For local development clone the repository and create a `.env.local` file with the following:

 ```sh
 MONGODB_URI=